Model-Preserving Adaptive Rounding: Appendix

 \subsection{Additional Results}

 Table \ref{tab:noft_zeroshot} contains full zeroshot results from the ``no finetuning'' table in the main body.
+Table \ref{tab:qwen} shows results on Qwen 3 8B.
+Like with Llama and Gemma, YAQA outperforms LDLQ on Qwen.

 Table \ref{tab:cbq} contains results comparing \kws to CBQ, an older method that performs AdaRound-style rounding over a ``sliding window'' of decoder blocks.
 This allows it to capture cross-block dependencies beyond the immediate activation error.
 CBQ performs well, but is limited to scalar quantizers and is outperformed by \kws.
 Another similar method, PV-Tuning, performs decoder block level quantization on the end-to-end error.
 PV-Tuning relies on learned vector quantizers, but is less effective on larger models.
 Furthermore, there are no PV-Tuned models with ``standard'' quantizers to compare against.
-However, LDLQ with a fixed trellis quantizer already outperforms PV-Tuning, so by association, so does YAQA.
+However, LDLQ with a fixed trellis quantizer (i.e. QTIP) already outperforms PV-Tuning, so by association, so does YAQA.

 Finally, Table \ref{tab:noip} shows an experiment without incoherence processing.
 All quantized models in this table use an INT4 quantizer with a 16 bit groupwise absmax scale shared across 32 contiguous elements, giving an effective 4.5 bits per weight.
 We used $g_x = 1$ and $g_y = 32$ for all methods.
 Even with out incoherence processing, \kws outperforms LDLQ.